rcarmo/docker-templates/README.md

 docker-templates
 ================

-A set of Docker templates (Dockerfiles and associated scripts):
+A set of Docker templates (Dockerfiles and associated scripts).
+These templates are optimized for [DigitalOcean][do], which is where I run most of my fire-and-forget environments.

 * `browser-vnc`: A minimalist desktop environment with Firefox, Openbox, `fbpanel` and the Infinality font rendering tweaks, accessible via VNC over SSH (just log in and run `vncserver` to start it, then open an SSH tunnel to 5901).
 Can be trivially tweaked to not use SSH at all, but this is a more generic template that can be used for other purposes.

+* `jekyll-playground`: A way to bootstrap a [Github Pages][ghh]/[Jekyll][jk] environment.

+* `bq-prusa-i3-hephestos`: Bootstraps an Arduino development environment and builds a firmware image for the [bq Prusa i3 Hephestos][bq] 3D printer, which I'm [trying to get in working order][b1].

-## Bootstrapping a new Ubuntu 14.04 LTS instance on DigitalOcean:
+## Bootstrapping a new Ubuntu 14.04 LTS Docker host on [DigitalOcean][do]:

+This is what I normally do when I need a fresh Ubuntu Docker host these days:

 ```
 # Change timezone to something sane